Hearing Aids 101

 *Hearing aid batteries are highly toxic and, because of their small size, can pose a choking hazard to children and pets.
 For safety reasons, keep all batteries stored in a place where they won’t be accidentally swallowed.
 If you or a loved one has recently ingested a battery, call the National Battery Ingestion Hotline at (202) 625-3333 immediately.

 Disposable batteries hurt more than just your wallet—even when recycled, they create massive amounts of waste and can release dangerous toxins in the air such as mercury and lead.
 Thanks to rechargeable batteries, most modern hearing aids are now environmentally friendly.

-Rechargeable hearing aids are now available, which eliminates the need to replace tiny batteries and stock up on extras.
-You will need to maintain your hearing aids with a charger, which is a small station that can sit on your nightstand.
-Simply flip open the lid and place the hearing aids in their allotted slots at night, and in the morning, take them out and wear as usual.
-Your hearing aids will typically remain charged for the entire day, up to 18 hours.
-An added bonus: chargers include a drying function to protect hearing aids from moisture damage.
+By eliminating the need to replace tiny batteries and stock up on extras, hearing aid wearers can save money and reduce their carbon footprint.
+Rechargeable hearing aids are sold with a small charging station that can sit on your nightstand.
+Simply flip open the lid and place the hearing aids in their allotted slots at night.
+When you wake up, your units will be fully charged and ready to wear.
+Silver-zinc or lithium-ion (Li-ion) batteries typically remain charged anywhere from 12-24 hours even while streaming audio.
+Many chargers also include a drying function to protect hearing aids from moisture damage.